 Duration of asset manager agreements

-The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustees giving one month's notice.
-The Scheme does not have any direct agreements with third party managers used by the Scheme.
+The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustees giving 90 days' notice.
+The Plan does not have any direct agreements with third party managers used by the Plan.

 13. Declaration